D. Jackson Coleman

-D. Jackson Coleman is a Professor of Clinical Ophthalmology at New York-Presbyterian Hospital at The Edward S. Harkness Eye Institute of Columbia University.
-He is the former John Milton McLean Professor of Ophthalmology and Chairman Emeritus at Weill Cornell Medical Center where he served as Chairman from 1979–2006.
+D. Jackson Coleman is a professor of clinical ophthalmology at NewYork-Presbyterian Hospital at The Edward S. Harkness Eye Institute of Columbia University.
+He is the former John Milton McLean Professor of Ophthalmology and chairman emeritus at Weill Cornell Medical Center where he served as chairman from 1979 to 2006.
 His specialties are retinal diseases and ultrasound, working with patients at Columbia University Medical Center.
 Coleman is also engaged in research involving ultrasound, which he has pursued throughout his career with colleague Ronald Silverman in the Department of Ophthalmology at the Columbia University Medical Center.

 Career

 Coleman received his undergraduate degree from Union College and his medical degree from the University at Buffalo School of Medicine.
-Following his internship at the Columbia Medical Division at Bellevue Hospital, he served with the U.S. Public Health Service in Washington, DC.
-He completed his residency in Ophthalmology at the Edward S. Harkness Eye Institute of Columbia Presbyterian as a National Institutes of Health Special Fellow.
+Following his internship at the Columbia Medical Division at Bellevue Hospital, he served with the U.S. Public Health Service in Washington, D.C.
+He completed his residency in ophthalmology at the Edward S. Harkness Eye Institute of Columbia Presbyterian as a National Institutes of Health Special Fellow.

-He remained on the staff at Columbia Presbyterian Medical Center until 1979, when he was appointed Chairman and Chief of the Ophthalmology Department at The New York Hospital and John Milton McLean Professor of Ophthalmology at Cornell University Medical College.
-He served as President of the Medical Board from 1991–1992, and again from 1994–1997.
-He has also served as Surgical Director of Manhattan Eye, Ear and Throat Hospital (MEETH), Senior Research Physician at Riverside Research Institute in New York City and consultant at Memorial Sloan-Kettering Cancer Center.
-He has since returned to his roots, and is currently Professor of Ophthalmology at the Harkness Eye Institute of Columbia University Medical Center.
+He remained on the staff at Columbia Presbyterian Medical Center until 1979, when he was appointed chairman and chief of the Ophthalmology Department at The New York Hospital and John Milton McLean Professor of Ophthalmology at Cornell University Medical College.
+He served as president of the medical board from 1991 to 1992, and again from 1994 to 1997.
+He has also served as surgical director of Manhattan Eye, Ear and Throat Hospital (MEETH), senior research physician at Riverside Research Institute in New York City and consultant at Memorial Sloan-Kettering Cancer Center.
+He has since returned to his roots, and is currently professor of ophthalmology at the Harkness Eye Institute of Columbia University Medical Center.